Veteran Services

 EmployAbility

-EmployAbility, funded through Goodwill Industries of Houston.
+Funded through Goodwill Industries of Houston.
 This program provides holistic employment supportive/training services for individuals with multiple barriers and or disabilities to maximize their work performance in a supportive environment.
 Each participant has an employment plan.
 This program is designed to meet the major service gap in our community for students “aging out” and adults that require a supportive working environment.

 Contact: Vernee Sampson, 832-431-4479, 1140 West Loop North, Houston, TX 77055